 - Fostering Collaboration (ongoing): Fostering collaborative research, teaching, and learning

-- Organizational Effectiveness Initiative (ongoing): Improving work processes, increasing effectiveness, and measuring success
+- Organizational Excellence (ongoing): Improving work processes, increasing effectiveness, and measuring success

 - Program Evaluation Initiative (launched): Assessing program quality and impact based on collectively determined criteria and metrics.
 Originally a provost initiative, Program Evaluation is now operationalized and run by the Office of Planning & Budgeting as part of the regular UW budget cycle.